 2 North Carolina ZooAsheboroSee on map

 The North Carolina Zoo is situated among 2,600 wooded acres and is the world’s largest natural habitat zoo and one of two state-supported zoos.
-With more than 1,500 animals from more than 250 species, the zoo is composed of North American animal kingdom neighborhoods, the Africa region, a forest aviary and a glass-domed building housing desert animals.
+With more than 1,500 animals from more than 250 species, the zoo is composed of North American animal kingdom neighborhoods, the Africa region and a glass-domed building housing desert animals.
 And in 2023, the Asia region – which is expected to include tigers, red pandas, Komodo dragons and more – will become the newest exhibit.
 Make your zoo experience even more personal by planning your day around the feeding times, available online.
 The zoo also features hiking trails, paddleboats, picnic areas, snack bars, restaurants (don’t miss the fried chicken at Billy D’s) and gift shops.

 3 Linville Caverns